MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-create-new.md

 ### Assessment status event

 The **Assessment status event** allows you to provide Fraud Protection with information pertaining to the status of an assessment event.
 This is a data ingestion only event.
-Assessment Status event is applicable to all assessment templates.
+The Assessment Status event is applicable to all assessment templates.

 ### Bank event